deskube/poc/README.md

 The `start.sh` script:

 1. Creates a virtual Wayland display using GStreamer's waylanddisplaysrc
-2. Starts weston-simple-egl demo in a tmux window
+2. Starts the Sway window manager in a tmux window
 3. Streams the rendered content via RTP/UDP

 ### Receiver command